 Dalai Lama visits Bihar CM's residence, prays for peace

-Tibetan spiritual leader the Dalai Lama called on Bihar Chief Minister Nitish Kumar here at his official residence, and held a prayer ceremony for peace and well-being of one and all, official sources said.
+Tibetan spiritual leader the Dalai Lama called on Bihar Chief Minister Nitish Kumar on Friday at his official residence here, and held a prayer ceremony for peace and well-being of one and all, official sources said.
 Kumar accorded a warm welcome to the exiled Buddhist monk, and presented him with a bouquet and 'angavastram', following which they posed for pictures, they said.

+The Dalai Lama thereafter offered prayers before a 'Bodhi tree' at the chief minister's 1, Anney Marg bungalow along with other Buddhist priests, making affirmations for all-round peace and prosperity.
+The 'Bodhi tree' at the CM's official residence is a sapling of the Mahabodhi tree at Bodh Gaya, under which Lord Buddha had attained enlightenment more than 2000 years ago.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)